Blogging positive on all things Swindon

 Okay.
 So the blog title, Born again Swindonian, gives the impression that I was born in Swindon, left and returned in later years.
 Hence ‘Born again’.
 That’s not the case but it’s the best I can come up with that remotely suits my position.
 I moved to Swindon from a northerly part of the country in the early 1990s.
 Swindon is now definitely home and I’ve grown very fond of the place.
 The blog name is meant to be a play on the more common connotation of ‘born again’ – and I am somewhat evangelical in my mission to dispel the all-too-common perception that there is nothing in Swindon to enjoy and celebrate.
 But there is – and that’s why I started the blog.

-Despite all of these things Swindon is anything but soulless.
+Swindon is anything but soulless.
 Beneath a sometimes uninspiring exterior there is most definitely a healthy heart of art and creativity and culture, parks and green spaces, good food and coffee and of course its rich railway heritage!

 Tiring of all the,’the best thing about Swindon, is the train pulling out of it’ cracks I thought I’d try and redress the balance a bit.
 And anyway, given the extortionate cost of a train ticket to and from Swindon thanks to the greed of FGW, how can that statement even be true?